wilddeer/stickyfill/README.md

 ### `Stickyfill.add(nodeList)`

 Accepts a [NodeList](https://developer.mozilla.org/en/docs/Web/API/NodeList), jQuery collection or any other iterable list of HTML elements.
 Adds elements from the list as stickies.
-Returns an array of created [Sticky](#Stickyfill.Sticky) instances.
+Returns an array of created [Sticky](#stickyfillsticky) instances.

 ### `Stickyfill.addOne(node)`

 Adds and element as a sticky.
-Returns an instance of `Stickyfill.Sticky`.
+Returns created [Sticky](#stickyfillsticky) instance.

 ### `Stickyfill.remove(nodeList)`